 A single incident that creates a distracting or uncomfortable atmosphere on a given day may not constitute sexual harassment, however, isolated or sporadic acts that are severe may constitute sexual harassment.
 A series of individual minor incidents over time may have the cumulative effect of becoming sexually harassing.
 Such conduct whether intended or not may constitute sexual harassment.

-Any reported incident involving sexual harassment by a faculty/staff member of the University must be reported to the Human Resources Director, a Vice President, the Dean of Students Affairs, or University Police.
-There is no right of confidentiality by any University staff or faculty member regarding this type of violation.
+Any reported incident involving sexual harassment by a faculty/staff member of the university must be reported to the Human Resources Director, a Vice President, the Dean of Student Affairs, or University Police.
+There is no right of confidentiality by any university staff or faculty member regarding this type of violation.
 Reporting is mandatory by law.